Gov. Lee: Tennessee has first confirmed case of COVID-19

 The case was reported in Williamson County in Middle Tennessee.

-At this time, Tennessee Department of Health Commissioner Dr. Lisa Piercey said the man who was diagnosed with the virus has mild symptoms.
+At this time, Tennessee Department of Health Commissioner Dr. Lisa Piercey said the man, 44, who was diagnosed with the virus has very mild symptoms.

 "Please be reassured that we are working diligently to identify and contact those who have been exposed," Piercey said.